 The Time to Act is Now

 In the age of pay-for-performance, providers can’t afford to hold on to outdated, inefficient, costly processes.
-This is especially true when those processes have a direct impact on care outcomes.
+This is especially true when those processes directly impact care outcomes.
 Leveraging online referral tools is an easy alternative and requires no large IT investments, no lengthy implementations, and very little staff training.

 Patients trust that their providers are working together to provide the best healthcare.
 It’s time to meet those expectations.